GETTING A VISA

 The rate is inclusive of 10% municipality fee and 10% service charge, however it is subject to AED.
 15.00 Tourism Dirham per bedroom per night and a 5% VAT applicable from January 2018.

-If you have any inquiries regarding your booking, please contact the hotel directly at +97143234333 or email@example.com.
+To take advantage of the special rates, please contact the hotel directly at +97143234333 or firstname.lastname@example.org.
 Remember to mention you're attending GPP Photo Week 2018 with Gulf Photo Plus.

 There are several options for ground transport upon arrival at Dubai International Airport (DXB):